 Deductive arguments force us to choose betweeen the truth of their conclusions and the falsity of (one or more) of their premises.
 Inductive arguments do not.
 This, in and of itself, does not show that anything is true or false.
 But if an argument is deductively valid, then we simply cannot, without contradicting ourselves, deny its conclusion unless we also deny (one or more of) its premises.
 In this way, deductive arguments enable us to exercise critical control over our scientific debates.

+This attack would not disturb me.
 My proposal is based upon an asymmetry between verifiability and falsifiability; an asymmetry which results from the logical form of universal statements.
 For these are never derivable from singular statements, but can be contradicted by singular statements.
 Consequently it is possible by means of purely deductive inferences (with the help of the modus tollens of classical logic) to argue from the truth of singular statements to the falsity of universal statements.
 Such an argument to the falsity of universal statements is the only strictly deductive kind of inference that proceeds, as it were, in the ‘inductive direction’; that is, from singular to univeral statements.